 Combined with the Heritage Office’s grant, the Fund for 2017/2018 totals $36,000.00.

 This grant funding is used as an incentive to assist property owners of heritage listed items that are identified in the Inverell Shire Council Local Environmental Plan and encourage as much positive work on heritage items in the area as possible.

 Projects funded through this program may include (and not be limited to): conservation works and maintenance works projects; adaptive reuse projects; urban design projects that support heritage; interpretation projects; and conservation management plans.

-• private headstones, unless there is no possibility of descendent support for the project.
+- private headstones, unless there is no possibility of descendant support for the project.

 It is Council’s aim to assist as many local heritage owners as possible and as such the Fund is administered on this basis.
 Following assessment of the applications, funding will be allocated in accordance with the scope and scale of each project.

 In this regard Council applies the Funding priorities and criteria listed below in assessment of applications.
 Other factors for consideration are the project scale, scope of works required, necessity, and application quality.

 In all cases the property owner will be required to provide at least matching finance for the project.